 Inclusion is a sense of belonging, connection and community at work.
 Inclusive organizations help people feel welcomed, known, valued and encouraged to bring their whole, unique selves to work.
 Building an inclusive culture helps employees feel more comfortable being themselves, leading to increased confidence and engagement.
 When employees feel valued, they’re more likely to make valuable contributions in the workplace.
 Inclusion also helps employees feel empowered, increasing independence and productivity.

 Why won’t a top-down approach work?

 Inclusion revolves around the day-to-day interactions between employees, managers, leaders, teams and peers.
-In other words, genuine inclusive workplace practices rely on leadership support and grassroots energy.
+In other words, a genuinely inclusive workplace culture relies on leadership support and grassroots energy.

-To make a real impact and display ongoing commitment to your people and an inclusive work environment, it’s important to understand the dynamics at work in your organization.
+To make a real impact and display an ongoing commitment to your people and an inclusive work environment, it’s important to understand the dynamics at work in your organization.
 If top-level employees don’t enforce inclusive practices, the top-down approach comes across as disingenuous.
 To create a truly inclusive culture, you must encourage employees at all levels to embrace inclusivity and incorporate inclusive actions into their routines.

 Your commitment creates commitment.
 According to research by the Limeade Institute and Artemis Connection, employees who feel included are 43% more committed to their organizations.

 The 11 components of an inclusive workplace